Skip to main content

 Why is my washing machine not draining but the spin works?

-If the drum still has water but the machine tries to spin, the wash motor is fine and the problem is downstream of it.
-The usual suspects are a clogged pump filter (coin trap), a kinked or blocked drain hose, or a drain pump that spins but no longer moves water.
-Start at the filter, then the hose.
+If the drum still holds water but the machine tries to spin, the wash motor is fine and the problem is downstream.
+The usual suspects are a clogged pump filter (coin trap), a kinked or blocked drain hose, or a drain pump that can no longer move water.
+Check the filter and hose first.
+If those are clear, the pump has likely failed and you'll want a tech.

 Where is the drain pump filter on a washer?

-On most front-load machines it is behind a small access panel at the lower-right front of the cabinet.
-You will find a round screw-out filter and often a short drain plug behind it.
-Lay towels down first, because a full tub can dump a gallon or more when you crack the filter open.
+On most front-load machines it's behind a small access panel at the lower-right front of the cabinet.
+Lay towels down before you open it, since a full tub can dump a gallon or more when you crack the filter.
+Clearing a clogged filter is a safe homeowner task.
+If draining comes back fine after that, you're done.
+If it doesn't, call a tech.

 Can I run a washer with a clogged drain pump?